Debts After Death

 What if the deceased promised to help with college expenses for a niece?
 Everyone in the family heard them say so.
 They said it for years.
 Their young relative was counting it.

 Chances are that verbal expression is not a legally valid pledge.
-Heirs may agree amongst themselves that it should be honored by the estate, but an heir could also contest that decision in court.
+Heirs may agree among themselves that the estate should honor it, but an heir could also contest that decision in court.

-On the other hand, some courts have enforced verbal promises of an inheritance.
-This occurs if the deceased person benefitted from the actions of the person who thought they were going to inherit.
-Did the niece clean her uncle's house every week because she thought he would pay for college?
+But some courts have enforced verbal promises of inheritance.
+This occurs if the dead person benefitted from the actions of the person who thought they were going to inherit.
+Did the niece clean her uncle's house weekly because she thought he would pay for college?
 She might want to talk to a lawyer about probate litigation.

 Responsibilities of a Co-Signer

 Some types of loans, such as car loans, home mortgages, and student loans, may have a co-signer.
-Whether the deceased was the co-signer or a beneficiary was a co-signer, the extent of their liability will depend on the terms of the contract that they signed.
+Whether the deceased was the co-signer or a beneficiary was a co-signer, the extent of their liability will depend on the contract terms they signed.

-A probate lawyer can review the contract and provide legal advice.
+A probate lawyer can review the contract and offer legal advice.

 Mortgage Debt and Liens

-Similar to credit card debt, mortgage debt belongs to the borrower of the mortgage loan.
-If a spouse was named as a joint owner (a joint tenant with right of survivorship) on the mortgage, then they remain liable for the mortgage loan.
+Like credit card debt, mortgage debt belongs to the borrower of the mortgage loan.
+If a spouse was a joint owner (a joint tenant with the right of survivorship) on the mortgage, they remain liable for the mortgage loan.

-If the spouse is named on the deed as a "tenant in common," they are liable for the mortgage loan, but the estate and/or other heirs are also responsible.
+If the spouse is on the deed as a "tenant in common," they are liable for the mortgage loan, but the estate and other heirs are also responsible.
 Learn more about homeownership interests after death.

-In most cases, a co-signer on a mortgage is really a "co-borrower."
+Usually, a co-signer on a mortgage is a "co-borrower."
 The extent of their interest in the property depends on the deed.
 Even if they never lived there, they could be on the deed as a joint tenant or a tenant in common, in which case they are responsible for the mortgage.

-Suppose the deceased was the cosigner?
-Is their estate on the hook if the primary mortgage holder fails to make a payment?
+Suppose the deceased was the cosigner.
+Is their estate on the hook if the primary mortgage holder fails to pay?
 It could be.
 Read the mortgage loan contract.
 The co-signer may be liable for the debt until the final payoff.

 Mortgage Notes

 A note against a home also continues after the borrower's death.
-In order to stay in the home, the surviving spouse must continue to make payments on the note or sell the home to pay it off.
+To stay in the home, the surviving spouse must continue to make payments on the note or sell the home to pay it off.

 Mortgage Liens

 A lien is a legal claim against a property for an outstanding debt.
-It may be brought by a bank, by a tax authority, by a workman or contractor, or another type of creditor.
+A bank, a tax authority, a workman or contractor, or another type of creditor may bring it.

-The lien stays with the property until it is paid, whether by the estate, by the new heir, or by the forced sale of the home.
+The lien stays with the property until it is paid, whether by the estate, the new heir, or the forced sale of the home.

 Car Loans

-A car loan is not forgiven upon death.
+A car loan is not forgiven on death.
 It becomes the responsibility of the estate and any co-signer.

 Federal and Parent PLUS Student Loans

 Student loan debt looms large for people of all ages.
-One tiny bit of good news for this type of debt: federal student loans are discharged upon death.
-The student's estate is not responsible to repay any remaining federal student loans.
+One tiny bit of good news for this type of debt: Federal student loans are discharged upon death.
+The student's estate is not responsible for repaying any remaining federal student loans.

-A parent PLUS loan is discharged with the death of the student or the death of the parent responsible for the loan.
+A parent PLUS loan is discharged with the student's death or the parent responsible for the loan.
 An endorser or co-borrower on a student loan is also discharged from repayment.

 Private Student Loans